MohamedElghrably/islami/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Syncrounus programming :
+    - all simple operations done in coding call Syncronus Programming
+    - reading from files take more time and not done instantinusly so it's called Asyncronus Programming it means that we not wait it till finish bn3ml ay 7aga l7ad ma t5alas w nrga3 tani